-MANA122.
-Database Management Systems 3 sem. hrs.
+MANA 122.
+Database Management Systems

 Applications of database management software to the design and implementation of business databases.
 File storage devices, data structures, logical data models, physical data storage schemes, and normalized design of databases.
-Management and administration ofdatabases including procedures for data security, backup and recovery.
+Management and administration of databases including procedures for data security, backup and recovery.
 Architecture of distributed data systems.
 Students from database design teams may serve as a business client.
-Use of tools such as SQL, Access, Oracle, Delphi,etc. MAY NOTBE TAKEN FORCREDITBY STUDENTS WHO HAVE RECEIVED CREDITFOR MANA134.
-Prereq: Enrollment in the College of Bus.
+Use of tools such as SQL, Access, Oracle, Delphi, etc. Prereq: Enrollment in the College of Bus.
 Admin. only and Jr. stndg.

-MANA124.
+MANA 124.
 Telecommunications 3 sem. hrs.
 An overview of the essential elements of connectivity and client/server designs.
 Topics include: media, network configuration, efficient resource allocation, communication carrier industry, video conferencing and applications in groupware, electronic data interchange (EDI), Internet applications, electronic commerce opportunities and limitations, preliminary CNE qualifications, and World Wide Web page development.
 Methodology may consist of case analyses, expert speakers, field trips and projects.
-MAY NOTBE TAKEN FOR CREDITBY STUDENTS WHO HAVE RECEIVED CREDIT FOR MANA139.
 Prereq: Enrollment in the College of Bus.
 Admin. only and Jr. stndg.

-MANA126.
+MANA 126.
 Information Systems Analysis 3 sem. hrs.

 Covers the early stages of the systems development life cycle.
 Focus is on derivation of logical system specifications from information needs.
 Topics include: problem formulation, requirements definition, JADS, RADS, data flow diagrams, the role of the systems analyst, data and process modeling, techniques for investigation, logical system design, tools for system representation, business process reengineering (BPR), and cost /benefit analysis.
 Students will begin on a project that will continue in Information Systems Design and Implementation.
-MAY NOT BE TAKEN FOR CREDITBYSTUDENTS WHO HAVE RECEIVED CREDITFOR MANA131.
-Prereg:MANA120.

-MANA127.
+Prereq: MANA 120.

+MANA 127.
 Information Systems Design and Implementation 3 sem. hrs.

 Covers the principles, techniques and problems involved in the design of information technology.
 Focus is on the transformation of logical systems specifications to a working prototype.
 Detailed study of information systems outputs, files, inputs, controls, terminal dialogues, procedures, documentation, program specifications, hardware and software selection, testing, system implementation and system maintenance.
 Students will continue the project begun in Information Systems Analysis: systems development tools will be used.
-MAY NOT BE TAKEN FOR CREDITBYSTUDENTS WHO RECEIVED CREDITFOR MANA135.
-Prereq:MANA126.

-MANA128.
+Prereq: MANA 126.

+MANA 128.
 Advanced Business Application Program Development 3 sem. hrs.

 Programming minicomputer and PC environment; traditional file processing and object-oriented techniques; emphasis on techniques of resource allocation; appropriate methodologies for systems design.
-Course will be taught using different development environments from COBOL, Visual BASIC, Java, C++, Delphi, etc. MAY NOTBE TAKEN FOR CREDIT BYSTUDENTS WHO HAVE RECEIVED CREDITFOR MANA133 or MANA139.
-Prereq: MANA121.
+Course will be taught using different development environments from COBOL, Visual BASIC, Java, C++, Delphi, etc. Prereg: MANA 121.

-MANA129.
+MANA 129.
 Issues in Information

 Technology 1-4 sem. hrs.

 Varied subject matter each time offered.
 In-depth exposure to relevant selected topics.
 Prereq: Jr. stndg.

-MANA150.
+MANA 150.
 Understanding Entrepreneurship 3 sem. hrs.

 An overview of current theory and research on entrepreneurial phenomena.
 Material from economics, organizational science, psychology, political science, sociology, and public policy will be used to explore conceptions of entrepreneurship, entrepreneurial career choices, new firm foundings, new firm survival and success, effects of social context on entrepreneurship, and the impact of public policy.
-Prereq: Jr. stndg.
+Prereq:It stnda

-MANA151.
-New Venture Creation 3 sem. hrs.
+MANA 151.
+New Venture Creation

 This course focuses on starting and developing a new business.
 Topics include evaluating opportunities and testing the feasibility of creative ideas, selecting and dealing with partners; alternative methods of financing, developing the initial competitive strategy, structuring and managing the business through the early survival months, and sources of outside help.
 Students will prepare a business plan that can be used to launch a new initiative.
 Prereq: Jr. stndg.

-MANA155.
+MANA 155.
 An Introduction to Diversity in Organizations 3 sem. hrs.